Quizzing - The Game

 Answer: One of you in the name of Jesus Christ for the forgiveness of your sins, and you will receive the gift of the Holy Spirit.”

 - Straight forward or interrogative (INT): These are often short questions that require short answers.
-The question must include key material within the first five words of the question.
-Key material can be a word, a two-word phrase or a three-word phrase that appears only once in the quizzing material.
-Some question writers, further classify these questions as “INTI,” a straight-forward question beginning with a “w” word (what, who, where, when, why), and “INTF,” a straight-forward question that doesn’t begin with a “w” word.
+The question must include unique material within the first five words of the question.
+Unique material can be a word, a two-word phrase or a three-word phrase that appears only once in the quizzing material.
+Some question writers, further classify these questions as “INTI,” a straight-forward question beginning with an interrogative (what, who, where, when, why), and “INTF,” a straight-forward question with the interrogative at the end of the question.

 INT question: Repent and » be what?